Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and Resampling Techniques: Real Data

 \subsection{Other Datasets}

-We have also applied these method on other datasets, a comparison of network characteristics and results from three different methods is presented below.
-The datasets used are from \cite{nepusz_fuzzy_2008}(UKfaculty), \cite{newman_finding_2006}(adjnoun), \cite{lusseau_bottlenose_2003}(dolphin) and \cite{kadushin_friendship_1995}(ffe\_friends).
+We have also applied these methods to four additional network datasets \citep{nepusz_fuzzy_2008, newman_finding_2006, lusseau_bottlenose_2003,kadushin_friendship_1995}.
+A comparison of their network characteristics and the results from each of the three different methods is presented below.
+These networks are relatively sparse and range in size from 28 to 112 nodes.

+Across the four networks, three show agreement among all applicable methods on the underlying geometry, and the exception is the French Financial Elite Friendships network (ffe\_friend).
+Similar to Zachary's Karate network, the raw stress difference method favors a hyperbolic embedding.
+However, both methods accounting for uncertainty for MDS indicate that a Euclidean geometry provides the better fit.
+Overall, based on the permutation test and the bootstrapped network methods, UKfaculty and adjnoun are better modeled with hyperbolic geometry, whereas dolphins and ffe\_friend are better with Euclidean.

+For the UKfaculty network, the bootstrapped network method is not applicable.
+Several nodes, for example node 73, have very low degree (connected to only two others), and those neighbors are also sparsely connected.
+This places such nodes far from the rest in latent space, lowers their probability of forming ties, and rarely yields a fully connected graph.
+Because the bootstrapped network method requires the resampled graph to be fully connected, it is difficult to implement for this dataset.